JustinW2513/DealOrNoDeal/README.md

 The amount the user could have won is calculated by comparing the money won to either the money in the original briefcase if the game ended due to a deal, or the amount in the other briefcase if played to the last two briefcases.
 Total statistics are calculated with the sum of all the previous statistics for amount user won, and amount user could have won.
+Previous session statistics can also be used and added to the total before the start of a new session.

 The current round's statistics are displayed in the bottom left corner.
 Total statistics of the session are displayed in the right hand corner.